 This policy defines the appropriate use of Franklin & Marshall (F&M) information assets.
 Those that violate this policy are subject to the full range of sanctions set forth in the Student Handbook, the Employee Policy Guide as well as local, state, and federal laws.
-At their discretion, the F&M Committee on Information Technology reserves the right to modify this policy at any point in time.
+At their discretion, the College Information Technology Committee reserves the right to modify this policy at any point in time.

 Information security requires the participation and support from all members of the F&M community with access to information assets.
 It is the responsibility of every member of the F&M community to help ensure that all information assets are kept secure and available.